Catsvilles/talks-tutorials-workshops/tutorials/scvim/scvim-installation.md

 Then close down your terminal, restart it to reload the .bash_profile and type `scvim` to start the script.

+### Hack: Map SuperCollider code to key strokes

+One of SCVim's core VIM functions is `SendToSC()`.
+This is used behind the scenes for a lot of things in SCVIM but it is actually available globally which means we can use it to do fun hacks, such as mapping SuperCollider code to certain keystrokes.

+`SendToSC()` takes a string as an argument and sends the string to the SuperCollider interpreter to be executed.
+The string can be any valid SuperCollider code.

+Try opening up a supercollider file, start the interpreter and then execute the following command from the vim command line: `:call SendToSC('100.do{"Hi My Name Is Mads :))) ".post}')`

+You should see the string "Hy My Name Is Mads :))) " posted to the interpreter 100 times.

+Let's map this function to some keystrokes so that we can easily call it whenever we want.

+Open up your .vimrc: `:tabnew $MYVIMRC`.

+Add the following line somewhere:

+`au Filetype supercollider nnoremap <leader>0 :call SendToSC('100.do{"Hi My Name Is Mads :))) ".post}')<CR>`

+This piece of code will map the vim function we just made to the keystrokes `<leader>0` where <leader> – if you followed my advice above about the .vimrc – is `,`.

+This small piece of code can be broken down into smaller parts to better understand what's going on:  `au Filetype supercollider` means this remapping will only work in supercollider files. `nnoremap <leader>0` means we are remapping the keystrokes `<leader>0` but only in normal mode (that's the first n in `nnoremap`).
+And then the function the call to the function we just made followed by `<CR>` which is the carriage return / enter button on your keyboard.

+Now, save your .vimrc file and reload it by executing `:source $MYVIMRC` or close and reopen vim.

+Now, press `<leader>0` to introduce yourself to the audience.

 ### Recommended plugins

 Some of my favourites are: